Skip to main content

 }

-// Process market update
+// Process market price update

 console.log(